 Bali – Kuala Lumpur – 52.22€

-Since it was our first time in Southeast Asia we didn’t want to travel without having previously booked the accommodations.
-If you travel backpacking, you want to stay cheap and you have enough time during your trip, looking for accommodation as you arrive at destinations is the best option.
-So you will find better prices and you will be able to see your room before deciding.
+Since it was our first time in Southeast Asia, we didn’t want to travel without pre-booking our accommodations.
+If you are backpacking, want to stay for cheap, and have enough time during your trip, looking for accommodation as you arrive at destinations is the best option.
+That way, you will find better prices and be able to see your room before deciding.